- With Brexit, will the United Kingdom exit the European Union also as far as customs matters are concerned?

-- Great Britain asks for a postponement of the deadline of 29 March 2019, pursuant to Article 50, in order to have time to reach a new agreement or call new elections or a new referendum.
+- Great Britain asks for a postponement of the deadline, pursuant to Article 50, in order to have time to reach a new agreement or call new elections or a new referendum.

 - Great Britain withdraws its request to exit the EU.

-- Britain becomes a third country by midnight on 29 March 2019 without any agreement.
+- Britain becomes a third country without any agreement.

 - What would happen if no transitional arrangement is reached?

-If no agreement is reached, there would be no transition period and all consequences related to the UK’s new status would be applied already starting from 30 March 2019.
+If no agreement is reached, there would be no transition period and all consequences related to the UK’s new status would be applied.
 In particular, this would mean that traders should reintroduce both customs (import/export and transit declarations) and non-customs obligations and procedures (sanitary and phytosanitary controls).